justiceo/spectest/README.md

 | `suiteFile` | Run only the specified suite file | none |
 | `projectRoot` | Root directory of the project | current working directory |

-The source code lives in `src/` and is bundled with [esbuild](https://esbuild.github.io/) into the `dist/` directory.
-The helpers can be imported separately via `spectest/helpers` without pulling in the CLI itself.

 ### Controlling request rate